tomwu3/kemono-dl/README.md

 `--[no-]local-hash`
 Hash check before skip existing files. (default: False)
 `--[no-]dupe-check`
-Look for same index file with similar name and compare to server hash to prevent duplicate downloads. (default: True)
+Look for same index file with similar name and compare to server hash to prevent duplicate downloads.
+Works only for naming schemes starts with index, for now (maybe). (default: True)
 *notice: idk if last two args works together or not, i'll never use options other than these two defaults because that's why i make them default. if you use them and have issues please report.*

 # Notes